Justin “Bucket” Cummins was lost to suicide on November 11, 2016. Justin left behind his mother, father, children and many friends.

-Myself, Kim Cummins and my husband Doug lost our son; our grandchildren lost their father.
-The mother of Justin’s children, Maranda Parker and I decided to start the non-profit organization, Buckets of Love, located in Missoula, Montana.
-Maranda and myself were helping Justin’s children find the resources they needed to them deal with their loss and knew that others were out there that needed help.
+Myself, Kim Cummins, and my husband Doug lost our son; our grandchildren lost their father.
+The mother of Justin’s children, Maranda Parker, and I decided to start the non-profit organization, Buckets of Love, located in Missoula, Montana.
+Maranda and I were helping Justin’s children find the resources they needed to help them deal with their loss and knew that others were out there that needed help.

 Our goal is to help anyone struggling with mental health gain access to services through grants to help them pay for services.
 We are there to help those who do not have health insurance, are under-insured, do not have mental health coverage and having high deductibles preventing them from receiving the needed services.
 Our hope is to help them learn to deal with life’s adventures in a healthy way, before their reach the crisis state.

 Applications for grants are available on our website, Bucketsoflove.net.
 Our phone number is 1 (406) 272-5522.
 We are also on Facebook and Instagram.

 If you have depression, suicidal thoughts or any other mental health issues, please don’t be afraid or ashamed to ask for help.
 We need you here with us!